Instructors in Training

 - Wow the Program Director in an interview

 - Be a competent, confident sailor.
-Applicants who have not completed Courageous’s Step 5 will be asked to do a sailing check out
+Applicants who have not completed Courageous’ Step 5 will be asked to do a sailing check out

 - Commit to the full 7-week program

-*If you have not completed Step 5 and would still like to be considered for the Courageous IIT Program, please contact the Youth Program Director immediately; as this does not exclude you from becoming an IIT.
+*If you have not completed Step 5 and would still like to be considered for the Courageous IIT Program, please contact the Youth Program Director at email@example.com immediately; this does not exclude you from becoming an IIT.

 Teen Working Permit: